 A Strong Industry

 With the American gym market bringing in just under $31 billion a year, there are lots of fitness enthusiasts looking to jump into this booming industry.
 Helping people achieve their fitness goals can be a gratifying experience while also being quite profitable.
 There are many things to take in to consideration before starting a gym.
 Type of gym, location, insurance, gym equipment to purchase, hiring trainers, and more!
-Read below as we briefly address a few of those many items.
+Read below as we briefly address a few of those many items and explain how leasing your gym equipment might be ideal.

 Types of Gyms